atoptima/Coluna.jl/docs/src/man/decomposition.md

 Lower and upper multiplicity are $1$ by default.

 At the beginning of the column generation algorithm, the master formulation does not have any master columns.
-Consequently, the master can be infeasible.
+Therefore, the master may be infeasible.
 To prevent this, Coluna adds a local artifical variable specific to each constraint of the master and a global artificial variable.
 Costs of articial and global artificial variables can be defined in [Coluna.Params](@ref).